mprquinn/basic-tooling/README.md

 #### Stylelint

 - Stylelint is set up to warn of any SCSS/CSS inconsistencies, errors.
-Please fix these before commiting.
+Please fix these before committing.
 - The configuration is set in `.stylelintrc`.
 Feel free to add rules, but let others know.

 #### JS

 - JS compilation and transpiling is done automatically through gulp.
-- Before commiting, please run `npm run js` to clean up src js files in order to maintain consistency.
-This will use (prettier)[https://github.com/prettier/prettier] as the clean up rules.
+- Before committing, please run `npm run js` to clean up src js files in order to maintain consistency.
+This will use https://github.com/prettier/prettier as the clean up rules.

 ### Issues